We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Types of reverse mortgages

-There are three different types of reverse mortgages: Home Equity Conversion Mortgages (HECMs), proprietary reverse mortgages and single-purpose reverse mortgages.
+There are four different types of reverse mortgages: Home Equity Conversion Mortgages (HECMs), HECMs for purchase, proprietary reverse mortgages and single-purpose reverse mortgages.

 Like regular mortgages, these loans can feature fixed or adjustable rates.
 Fixed-rate mortgages give you a set interest rate for the entire loan term, while your interest rate can fluctuate over time with an adjustable-rate reverse mortgage.